 4. Staff submit checklist/questionnaire

-Once we receive and review all of these required components, we will contact the requesting agency to schedule an assessment.
+Once we receive and review ALL of these required components, we will contact the requesting agency to schedule an assessment.
 All functional vision assessments will include primary learning media, Expanded Core Curriculum, and assistive technology components.

-Technical Assistance for information and resources
+Training and/or Technical Assistance for information and resources

-Technical Assistance is intended to offer information and support regarding a variety of topics including but not limited to:
+Training for staff and technical assistance is intended to offer information and support regarding a variety of topics including but not limited to:

 • Assessment planning